apptainer/singularity-userdocs/cloud_library.rst

 Creating a Access token
 -----------------------

-Access tokens are used to... more content...
+Access tokens for pushing a container, and remote builder.

 To generate a access token, do the following steps: